celinedurniak/V20Diffraction/README.md

 - `run_mcstas_sim.py`
    Python script to run a McStas simulation using McStasScript

+- `scaling_1d_data.py`
+   Python script which allows affine scaling of x- and y- axes of selected 1D datasets from ROOT, McStas and He3 tubes

 - `Plot_He3_data.ipynb`
    Notebook to plot ascii files from He3 tubes (after rebinning)